valentynkt/BackendGarden/content/notes/Layered Architecture Pattern.md

 ## Overview

 The Layered Architecture Pattern organizes software into clear, hierarchical layers, each dedicated to a specific role within the application.
 Commonly used in various types of applications—from enterprise systems to web applications—this pattern simplifies development and improves system manageability and scalability.

+> [!abstract]
+> The Layered Architecture Pattern structures an application into distinct layers, such as presentation, business logic, and data access.
+This setup helps modularize code, simplifying updates and maintenance.

 ## Content

 ### Key Concepts